LuoUndergradXJTU/TwiBot-22/README.md

 ### How to download TwiBot-22 dataset

-Reviewers at the NeurIPS 2022 Datasets and Benchmarks Track: Feel free to download TwiBot-22 at [Google Drive](https://drive.google.com/drive/folders/1YwiOUwtl8pCd2GD97Q_WEzwEUtSPoxFs?usp=sharing).
+TwiBot-22 is available at [Google Drive](https://drive.google.com/drive/folders/1YwiOUwtl8pCd2GD97Q_WEzwEUtSPoxFs?usp=sharing).

 Please apply for access by contacting shangbin at cs.washington.edu and clearly state your institution, your research advisor (if any), and your use case of TwiBot-22.